jpallas/wibbly-wobbly/README.md

   affects display and not calculation.
 The database time zone (`DBTIMEZONE`) is usually UTC.

 ## Notes for Java
-- `java.sql.Timestamp` is dual-purpose: it is based to UTC but can also be viewed as a local date-time
+- `java.sql.Timestamp` is a local date-time, but conversion to `java.time.Instant` treats it as UTC, as does `getTime`.
-- In general, adopting a convention that a fixed time zone is used for a time type allows treating it as a zone-less civil time, but those conventions may not be visible or preserved at run time.
+- A reference time zone (typically UTC) allows treating absolute times as civil times and vice versa, but the convention is not enforced by the type system and is likely to lead to confusion.
 - My opinion: `java.util` classes should only be used for interacting with legacy APIs, and avoided in any other context.